kiojuvr/mlx-lm/README.md

 * The DSA Indexer cache intentionally remains floating point.
 * Native kernels support only specific GLM-5.2 shapes and quantization layouts.
 * MTP speculative decoding remains experimental.
+* GLM-5.2 Vision support is initial and currently handles images, not video.
 * Prompt checkpoints must be invalidated after incompatible model or runtime changes not already covered by the automatic MLX-version check.